-Cardiac diseases are among the number one causes of lifethreatening diseases in Europe and North-America.
+Cardiac diseases are among the number one causes of life-threatening diseases in Europe and North-America.
 Usually, the under-supply of the heart muscle with oxygen through the blood leads to severe arrhythmia.
 This arrhythmia can cause an electro-mechanic decoupling of the conduction of the heart, resulting in a dangerous reduction of the pumping performance, in a possible collapse of the blood circulation, and finally the death of the patient.
-Even if the arrhythmia is not leading to a fatal decoupling of the conduction, the missing supply of oxygen leads to the necrosis of that part of the heart muscle, if necessary medical procedure are not applied in time.
+In any case, the the missing supply of oxygen leads to the necrosis of that part of the heart muscle, if necessary medical procedure are not applied in time.
 The actual cause of the under-supply of the heart muscle is usually a stenosis or an occlusion of a coronary artery.
 Other reasons for arrhythmias are direct injuries of the heart muscle by force, failure of the valves of the heart, or infectious diseases.